 - Tonaquint students are learning to use computers to increase basic skills in technology.

 - PTA and School Community Council organizations enrich school programs, give input on school issues, and provide many hours of volunteer service.

-- Other notables include a Science Fair, Choir, Geography Bee, Hershey’s Track Meet etc.
+- Other notables include a Science Fair, Choir, Band, Geography Bee, etc.